Al-Nadirah: Plot

-According to early Islamic traditions, al-Nadirah (النضيرة; نضیره) was the daughter of al-Dayzan or Satirun (Sanatruq II), the king of Hatra.
+According to early Islamic myth, al-Nadirah was the daughter of al-Dayzan or Satirun (Sanatruq II), the king of Hatra.
 She betrayed the fortified capital, Hatra, to the Persian king Shapur I after seeing and falling in love with him while he was besieging the city.
-She did this by intoxicating her father and the guards of the city gates, or by revealing to the enemy the talisman on which the city's ownership depended.
-Shapur I captured and destroyed Hatra and killed its king.
+She did this by intoxicating her father and the guards of the city gates, or, according to another version of the story, by revealing to the enemy the talisman on which the city's ownership depended.
+Subsequently, Shapur I captured and destroyed Hatra and killed its king.
 He departed with al-Nadirah and married her at Ayn al-Tamr.
-One night al-Nadirah could not sleep, complaining that her bed was too rough for her.
+At one night, al-Nadirah could not fall asleep, complaining that her bed was too rough for her.
 It then turned out that a myrtle leaf was stuck on her skin and was irritating her.
 Astonished by her softness, Shapur I asked her how her father had brought her up, and she described how well he had treated her.
 Shapur I realized al-Nadirah's ingratitude towards her father and had her executed in a brutal manner.